-Please hand in two copies of the final drafts of the research proposal and the empirical data collection instrument in class on Thursday, July 5.
-I will return one copy of the assignment with a grade and keep the other for my files.
+Please hand in two copies of the final drafts of the research proposal and the empirical data report in the instructor's mailbox in the iSchool workroom on the fifth floor of UTA by 3:00 PM Monday, May 10.
+The instructor will return one copy of the assignment with a grade and keep the other for his files.

-The research plan and empirical data collection instrument are worth 25% of your semester grade.
-In order to earn these points, the first draft submission date of June 27 in class must also be met.
-Late assignments will not be accepted.
+The research plan and empirical data report are worth 25% of your semester grade.
+To earn these points, the first draft submission date of April 15 in class must also be met.

-The preliminary draft of the proposal will be greater than or equal to 6 (\geq 6) pages in length and will consist of the following component parts:
+The preliminary draft of the proposal will be greater than or equal to six (\geq 6) pages in length and will consist of the following component parts:

-- 1 p. abstract of the entire proposed study, not only the part related to the data collection instrument - ≥ 2 pp. statement of the phenomenon of interest, the question - ≥1 p. lit review; a general indication of the kinds of material to be reviewed both methodologically and topically; give this review a substantive title - ≥2 pp. method(s) of investigation; be specific about analysis of the data from the data collection instrument.
-This section is very often the weakest in students' and others' proposals -- be specific and direct, especially about how you will ANALYZE the data you would collect. - references.
+- 1 p. abstract of the entire proposed study, not only the part related to the data collection instrument - \geq 2 pp. statement of the phenomenon of interest, the question - ≥1 p. literature review, a general indication of the kinds of material to be reviewed both methodologically and topically; give this review a substantive title - ≥2 pp. method(s) of investigation; be specific about analysis of the data from the data collection instrument.
+This section is very often the weakest in students' and others' proposals be specific and direct, especially about how you will ANALYZE the data you would collect. - references.

-Research Proposal and Empirical Date Collection Instrument (CONTINUED)
+Research Proposal and Empirical Date Collection Instrument and Report (CONTINUED)